-The Photo Tour is closed for the 2017 Air Show, please come back in 2018.
+The Photo Tour is Now Open for 2018.

-The Photo Tour will be returning to the Los Angeles County Air Show again this March with individual day passes along with a three-day package deal.
-The Photo Tour is for Aviation Photographers who are not working media, but strive for the access that provides for better aviation images.
+The Los Angeles County Air Show Photo Tour returns again for its Fifth Year.
+Individual Passes along with a Three-day Package Deal.
+The Photo Tour is for Aviation Photographers who are not working Media, but strive for the access that provides for better Aviation Images.

 Photo Tour Benefits